-Requirements for the A.A. or A.S. in Interdisciplinary Studies.
-To earn the Associate of Arts or Associate of Science in Interdisciplinary Studies, students must complete the following degree components:
+Requirements for the A.A. in Interdisciplinary Studies.
+To earn the Associate of Arts in Interdisciplinary Studies, students must complete the following degree components:

-Arts & Sciences Core for A.A./A.S.

-Bible & Theology Requirements for A.A./A.S.
+Arts & Sciences Core for A.A.
+34 credits Bible & Theology Requirements for A.A.
+15 credits 21